NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 ::
 	/etc/unbound/unbound.conf

 if you open this for the first time it looks very empty.
 It is still usable for one machine, as this is how all the Unbound defaults are configured.
-It's not, however, enough for what our purposes so we will add the minimal configuration options.
+It's not, however, enough for our purposes so we will add the minimal configuration options.

 The options that we add to the current config file to make it a "minimal usable config" are:
 ::